 Product Risk Assessment and Mitigation

-This section deals with process steps for those who are developing an app, prior to its being deployed to consumers.
+This category deals with process steps for those who are developing an app, prior to its being deployed to consumers.
+Degrees of risk should be assessed and mitigated according to the intended use of the app.
+In general, risk management should manage security, privacy, safety, and other types of risks such as potential app failure scenarios, events that could lead to undesirable outcomes (EXAMPLES), probablility and severity of risk, and mitigations or resolutions.
+One size does not fit all.
+For example, if apps handle sensitive personal information or give health interpretation or advice, higher degrees of risk are involved than for apps that do not collect personal information or do not interpret or advise.
 If some information identified during this step should be disclosed to consumers, that is stated in the “Informing Consumers/Users” section.

 Conformance